vladborisov/Slac/README.txt

+2020 Slac Rework
+Essentially a re-implementation of the original Slac Better commented, more efficient, & overall just more clean

+--

 VERSION 1.1 UPDATES
 ------- --- -------
 +  In the Slac 1.0 release version, users had to manually specify and assign truth-values for each atomic component/sentence.
 Slac 1.1 replaces this with an automatic scan/prompt system.
 This is a bit more time & memory-intensive, but serves for a much better user experience.